 8. Products are hard to copy for competition.
 Unlike most dropshipping businesses, no one can have the same products as you do.

-By selling unique products, you are building your own brand, community and repeat customers…which is more beneficial in the
+By selling unique products, you are building your own brand, community and repeat customers…which is more beneficial in the long-run if you want to make a living without a job.

 Make a living with POD – The bad